jdhruv1503/LinuxCompatibilityLayer/documentation/task_outputs/07_Demo1_C2_System.md

 - Configured automatically by `build_and_run.py --c2`
 - Single client at a time (server is blocking)

-### Single-Process Model
+### Spawn Model with waitpid
-- C2 payload runs in main task context
+- C2 payload runs in separate FreeRTOS task (spawned by `execve`)
-- stdout redirection affects only that payload
-- Next payload execution resets state
+- Parent process (C2 bot) uses `waitpid()` to wait for completion
+- Socket connection remains open until payload finishes
+- Ensures all output is captured before connection closes

 ### Network Stack
 - Requires LwIP and NVS initialization